 A mixture, according to chemistry, is a material composed of two or more substances that are not combined chemically.
 These can either be compounds or chemical elements.

-Wood is not a pure substance because it consists of both living and dead cells not bonded chemically.
+Wood is not a pure substance because it consists of both living and dead cells that are not bonded chemically.
 The fibers consist of cellulose, while the lignin holds the fibers in one place.
 Plus, it is porous and fibrous.

 Add to this, the tree’s structure will contain substances such as water, sap, and other chemicals or minerals absorbed from the ground.